F1PFC/TTN_GPS_Tracker/Readme.md

 ## TTN\_GPS\_Tracker program -- Display option

-The TTN\_GPS\_Tracker program has the option to display information on a local display, via an I2C connection, either a 20x4 LCD display or a SSD1306 OLED , this option is turned off by default because of this line in the configuration file;
+The TTN\_GPS\_Tracker program has the option to display information on a local display via an I2C connection, either a 20x4 LCD display or a SSD1306 OLED , this option is turned off by default because of this line in the configuration file;

 //\#define Use\_Display